nea89o/ModDevWiki/docs/screens.md

 #### Stack Manipulation

 Like the matrix stack for  transformations there is also an "attribute stack" for attributes.
 That one is severly broken in Minecraft, however.
 There is a bug in `GlStateManager` that means that if you set an attribute using `GlStateManager` inside of a `pushAttrib`-`popAttrib` block, you sometimes cannot set that attribute again.
 This means when inside of such a block you cannot call Minecrafts wrappers in `GlStateManager` and you need to instead call OpenGL directly.
 I recommend against using this however, since vanilla code you call might still use `GlStateManager`, therefore breaking attributes until the next frame.
-Use these two methods very carefully if at all.
+Use these two methods very carefully, if at all.

 #### Color

-`GlStateManager.color` is probably the easiest example of an attribute.
+`:::java GlStateManager.color` is probably the easiest example of an attribute.
 You can use it to tint all your future render calls, including textures and text.
-You probably already set a color using `fr.drawString`, since that has a color argument, which in turn just calls `GlStateManager.color` after several layers of abstractions.
-If you want everything back to normal, just set the color to `color(1, 1, 1, 1)`.
+You probably already set a color using `:::java fr.drawString`, since that has a color argument, which in turn just calls `:::java GlStateManager.color` after several layers of abstractions.
+If you want everything back to normal, just set the color to `:::java color(1, 1, 1, 1)`.

 #### Depth

 `enableDepth` and `disableDepth` turn on and off depth testing.
 Meaning that the z value ignored and things with a high z value might render behind things with a low z value.
 Only the render order matters now, instead of the z value.

-On top of that you can use `depthFunc` along with `GL11.GL_LESS`, `GL11.GL_LEQUAL`, `GL11.GL_GREATER`, `GL_ALWAYS` (which is equivalent to `disableDepth`) etc, to decide in which direction the depth test functions.
+On top of that you can use `depthFunc` along with `:::java GL11.GL_LESS`, `:::java GL11.GL_LEQUAL`, `:::java GL11.GL_GREATER`, `:::java GL_ALWAYS` (which is equivalent to `disableDepth`) etc, to decide in which direction the depth test functions.

 #### Blending

 Blending specifies how transparent images render on top of each other.
 Again you can `enableBlend` and `disableBlend`, as well as specify the function to use to blend two images.
-Again, you can use values from `GL11` like `GL11.GL_ONE_MINUS_SRC_ALPHA`, `GL11.GL_ONE_MINUS_DST_ALPHA`, `GL11.GL_SRC_ALPHA` and so on with `blendFunc` or `tryBlendFuncSeparate`.
+Again, you can use values from `:::java GL11` like `:::java GL11.GL_ONE_MINUS_SRC_ALPHA`, `:::java GL11.GL_ONE_MINUS_DST_ALPHA`, `:::java GL11.GL_SRC_ALPHA` and so on with `blendFunc` or `tryBlendFuncSeparate`.

 #### And many more